What Is a Good A1C Level? Chart by Age and Risk Category

 What Affects A1C Accuracy?

 Hemoglobin variants.
-Sickle cell trait, hemoglobin C, and other hemoglobin variants can interfere with certain A1C testing methods.
-If you have a known hemoglobin variant, make sure your lab uses a testing method that accounts for it.
+Sickle cell trait and others can mess with certain A1C tests.
+If you have one, make sure your lab knows.

 Kidney disease.
 Chronic kidney disease can cause falsely elevated A1C levels.
 Your doctor may use fructosamine testing as an alternative if kidney function is impaired.
 The eGFR Calculator can help you estimate your kidney function from a basic metabolic panel.